Chapter 15. Vendors

 Vendor UDF and Info Fields

-RP Prism provides a number of user-defined fields that can be used to store various information related to the vendor.
-Define labels and field entries for the fields in Prism Preferences & Settings > Merchandise > Vendors > UDF. vUDF1 and vUDF2 are date fields and therefore these fields will not be available in the "Select UDF" dropdown when defining field entries.
+Prism provides a number of user-defined fields that can be used to store various information related to the vendor.
+Define labels and field entries for the fields in Admin Console > Node Preferences > Merchandise > Vendors > UDF. vUDF1 and vUDF2 are date fields and therefore these fields will not be available in the "Select UDF" dropdown when defining field entries.
 When the vUDF1 and vUDF2 fields are used at POS, the user makes a field entry by selecting a date on a pop-up calendar.

-- In the Admin Console, navigate to Preferences & Settings > Merchandise > Vendors > UDF.
+- In the Admin Console, navigate to Node Preferences > Merchandise > Vendors > UDF.

 - In the UDFs Naming area, type a label for each UDF field you want to use.